 The forecasts of future revenue, the net profit rate, the terminal growth rate and the discount rate were the significant unobservable inputs used in the fair value measurement of the reporting unit.
 The terminal growth rate and discount rate applied in the evaluation for the year ended December 31, 2022 were 3% and 17%, respectively.
+As of December 31, 2022, goodwill was fully impaired.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS-(CONTINUED) FOR THE YEARS ENDED DECEMBER 31, 2020, 2021 AND 2022
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS-(CONTINUED) FOR THE YEARS ENDED DECEMBER 31, 2021, 2022 AND 2023